18 October|14:00 - 19:00|Peninsula Square - Design District - Barton Yard

 About Garba & Dandiya

-Garba and Dandiya Rass are traditional folk dances from western India, closely linked with Diwali celebrations.
+Garba and Dandiya Raas are traditional folk dances from western India, closely linked with Diwali celebrations.
 They’re joyful, high-energy dances that bring people together through rhythm and movement.

 Garba: is danced in circles with clapping and flowing steps - a celebration of unity and community.